SecureDrop Workstation Release Management

 Step 7: Deploy the package to apt-prod

-1. Merge the release branch into main to deploy your package to https://apt.freedom.press.
+1. In securedrop-apt-prod, merge the release branch into main to deploy your package to https://apt.freedom.press.

 2. Once you see the package land on https://apt.freedom.press, run the updater to install it in a production environment and ensure that it works as expected.